-A parent and child can spend long days together, yet the parent’s attention may be divided and the child’s frustration builds as they yearn for the love they feel when they know they truly become the centre of their parent’s world for a short or longer period of time.
-Carving out the time isn’t always easy in a parent’s busy life and can take some planning, but the benefits to parent and child alike of spending quality time, also often called special time, make it so worth the time and effort.
-Quality time usually results in a beautiful deepening of the bond and hence plays a big part in helping children overcome frustrations, anxieties and even trauma.
+A parent and child can spend long days together, yet the parent’s attention may be divided and the child’s frustration builds as they yearn for the love and warm connection they feel when they know they truly become the centre of their parent’s world for a period of time.
+Carving out the time isn’t easy in a parent’s busy life and can take some planning, but the benefits to parent and child alike of spending quality time, also often called special time, make it so worth the effort.
+Quality time often results in a beautiful deepening of the bond and hence plays a big part in helping children overcome frustrations, anxieties and even trauma.
 The child is learning about their world and forming their self-image and sense of themselves and their world through the reflection we give them throughout our days.

 Quality time deepens our empathy for our child.
 When we give our full undivided attention and attune to our child, we can often really feel what they are feeling, we develop deeper empathy for their feelings, we can share their excitement, we reenter the world of imagination, we are reminded of the beauty of their innocence, we get to share those magic moments.
 As our child experiences our full attention, they draw from us whatever they need to learn, to strengthen, to grow, even to heal and to develop their full potential.